-Only challenge I found was limited number of charging points in the rooms.
+The only challenge I found was the limited number of charging points in the rooms.
 I had to put all my gadgets in the bathroom for charging, you need at least one next to the bed.

-Overall, it is like living in the space that can potentially give you a lifestyle of 100 years back in time.
+Overall, it is like living in a space that can potentially give you a lifestyle of 100 years back in time.

 Recommend you to read following travel blog on Places to visit in Ahmedabad, Gujarat.